Flourless Peanut Butter Brownie Cookies.

 - Preheat oven to 350°F (177°C) and line two large baking sheets with parchment paper or silicone baking mats.

-- In a medium bowl, beat the egg.
-Add the peanut butter, brown sugar, baking soda, cocoa powder, and vanilla.
-Mix everything together very well.
-Depending how thick and/or cold your peanut butter is, you'll have to use some arm muscles.
-Fold in the peanut butter chips until combined.
+- In a medium bowl, whisk the egg until beaten.
+Mix in the peanut butter, then the brown sugar, baking soda, and cocoa powder.
+Mix everything together very well, then mix in the vanilla extract.
+Finally, fold in the peanut butter chips until combined.

 - Scoop the dough, about 1.5 Tablespoons each, onto prepared baking sheet.
-Bake two batches: 6-7 cookies on each baking sheet each.
-Gently press down on the dough mounds with the back of a spoon to slightly flatten, as pictured above.
-If you find the cookie dough balls are oily-looking from your peanut butter, blot each with a paper towel.
+Bake two batches - 6-7 cookies on each baking sheet each.
+Gently press down on the dough mounds with the back of a spoon.
+If you find the cookie dough balls are a little oily from your peanut butter-- mine usually are-- blot each with a paper towel.

-- Bake for 8 to 10 minutes.
-The cookies will look very soft and underbaked, but that's ok.
-For crispy cookies, bake for up to 12 minutes.
+- Bake for 9-10 minutes.
+The cookies will look very soft-- that's ok!
+For crispier cookies, bake up to 11-12 minutes.
 Allow the cookies to cool for 10 minutes on the baking sheet before transferring to a wire rack to cool completely.
-I prefer the cookies underbaked, which gives their interior a brownie-like texture.
+Sometimes I press a couple more peanut butter chips into the tops of each cookie immediately after coming out of the oven.
+This is optional and only for looks!

 - Make ahead tip: Cookies stay fresh covered at room temperature for up to 1 week.
 Baked cookies freeze well - up to three months.
 Unbaked cookie dough balls freeze well - up to three months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.